hmkrivoj/zwe_companion/README.md

-# ZWEC, the ZWE Companion APP
+# ZWEC, the ZWE Companion app

 Companion app for employees of the Munich Municipality using an analog time card.